Eschatologue/CM_wiki/docs/class/paladin/blade.md

 ***Blindsight.*** You have Blindsight equals to your Aura of Protection's range.

-***Improved Opportunity Attack.*** You have :d20-adv: Advantage when you make an Opportunity Attack.
-Moreover, when a creature you can see hits you with a melee attack, it triggers an Opportunity Attack from you.
+***Improved Opportunity Attack.*** You have :d20-adv: Advantage when you make an :rsc-r: Opportunity Attack.
+Moreover, when a creature you can see hits you with a melee attack, you can make an :rsc-r: Opportunity Attack against it.

 ### Level 20: Warrior of Legend